When the OnePlus 3 came out, the world was a very different place.

 Again, won’t really notice the difference, but just look at how big those numbers are.
 Big.

-OnePlus sent us the 128GB version of the 3T, a new option, and while its storage is a wee bit slower than that of our 64GB OnePlus 3, it still has almost SSD-like speed.
+OnePlus sent us the 64GB version of the 3T - there's a new 128GB version also available - it still has almost SSD-like speed.
 For the nerds out there, it reads at 418MB/s and writes at 173MB/s.

 Next up, let’s deal with what looks like the most important change: the battery.
 The OnePlus 3T has a 3410mAh cell, a nice chunk bigger than the OnePlus 3’s 3000mAh.